A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Methods

-Here, \( b_{B} \) represents the sub-vector of \( b \) corresponding to the row indices used to form blocks \( B \) from \( A \).
-This method results in an orthogonal projection onto the space defined by the constraints \( \{ x : B x = b_{B} \} \), which corresponds to the intersection of multiple constraint hyperplanes (see \cref{fig:graph_block_kaczmarz}).
+Here, \( b_{B} \) represents the sub-vector of \( b \) corresponding to the row indices used to form the block \( B \) from \( A \).
+Thus, the block method solves a set of multiple equations for a given full rank $B$ and results in an orthogonal projection onto the space defined by the constraints \( \{ x : B x = b_{B} \} \), which corresponds to the intersection of multiple constraint hyperplanes (see \autoref{fig:graph_block_kaczmarz}). \autoref{eq:update_rule_block_kaczmarz} also indicates that the additive update to the solution vector $x_k$ solves a (typically under determined) linear least-square problem of a block of equations and its residual using the pseudo-inverse $B^\dagger$.
+This ensures that the 2-norm perturbation to the iterate $x_k$ is minimal while also satisfying the new constraints of the current iteration.

+Note that this offers the (block) Kaczmarz method a significant advantage over residual-minimizing GMRES in highly ill-conditioned systems.
+GMRES directly minimizes the residue $\|r_k\|_2 = \|b - Ax_k\|_2$, which primarily attenuates error components corresponding to large singular values, leaving other directions largely unresolved with a poor convergence in the actual \textit{errors}.
+Also, when exploiting nearly orthogonal block subspaces in the former, successive block updates act in complementary directions, reducing oscillatory behavior in the errors and ensuring more uniform error contraction across directions.
+Consequently, the block Kaczmarz method can converge to substantially lower relative errors in the solution than GMRES or its variants, providing more robust iterative solutions for ill-conditioned linear systems.

-Rest of this section describes the proposed ROR-BK method and its use in the preconditioned flexible GMRES method for solving \eqref{eq:linear_system}.
-As presented in \cite{10}, an efficient Kaczmarz-type routine can also work as the preconditioner for the outer iterations of FAB-GMRES.
-Performing continuous updates with mutually orthogonal blocks can lead to a faster approximation of the exact solution of \cref{eq:linear_system} without requiring prior computation of $AA^T$ for the inner iterations in FAB-GMRES.
-Based on this motivation, X.F.
-Zhang et. al. proposed the Simple Orthogonal Block-Kaczmarz (SOBK) method \cite{0}.
-While SOBK samples pairs of mutually orthogonal blocks of contiguous rows, we propose to use the cumulative effective orthogonality of a block with \emph{all} other blocks in its random sampling, along with a dynamically aggregated block based on the current residue, for updating the iterative solution.
+Rest of this section describes the proposed ROR-BK method and its use in the preconditioned flexible GMRES method for solving \autoref{eq:linear_system}.
+As presented in \cite{10}, an efficient Kaczmarz-type routine as the inner-iteration can be used as the preconditioner for FAB-GMRES.
+Performing continuous updates with mutually orthogonal blocks can lead to a faster approximation of the exact solution of \autoref{eq:linear_system} without requiring prior computation of $AA^T$ for the inner iterations in FAB-GMRES.
+Based on this motivation, Simple Orthogonal Block-Kaczmarz (SOBK) method was proposed\cite{0}.
+While SOBK samples pairs of mutually orthogonal blocks of contiguous rows, we propose to use the cumulative effective orthogonality of a block with \emph{all} other blocks in its random sampling, along with a dynamically aggregated block based on the current residual, for updating the iterative solution.